Eliminating health disparities

 Extensive and persistent racial, ethnic and socioeconomic disparities in child health and health care are leading to widely discrepant results for kids from varying backgrounds.
-Children’s Hospital Colorado is intentionally advancing programs and policies that remove obstacles to health, such as poverty and discrimination, so that all kids can have access to effective prevention measures, world-class care, and the resources they need to live healthy, full lives.
+Children’s Hospital Colorado is developing health equity initiatives to embed across our system of care so that all kids can have access to effective prevention measures, world-class care, and the resources they need to live healthy, full lives.

 Health disparities in Colorado